PPSA develops and implements projects that align with the cross-commodity issues within its remit.

 Natural Resource Management

-PPSA is delivering the ‘National Farm Safety Education Fund’ in SA, focussing on farm safety for kids.
-Guided and supported by PPSA’s membership of Farmsafe Australia, this project is developing sector specific resources to educate kids about safety who live on or visit a farm.
+PPSA is delivering the ‘National Farm Safety Education Fund’ in SA, focusing on farm safety for kids.
+Guided and supported by PPSA’s membership of Farmsafe Australia, this project is developing sector specific resources to educate kids who live on or visit a farm about safety.

 PPSA has collaborated with Grain Producers SA on three different heavy vehicle projects which have been made possible by funding from the National Heavy Vehicle Regulator’s Heavy Vehicle Safety Initiative, supported by the Federal Government.